Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 How to Prepare the Dough and the Butter

 The process starts with preparing the dough and butter.
 If you've made croissants before, it's the same method.
 I'll show you the way I do it, but if you search online you'll find other methods, as well.

 I prepared the dough and butter the night before because they both require refrigeration for at least eight hours.
 The next morning, all I had to do was take them out of the fridge and continue with the next steps in the recipe.

 How to Get the Lovely Golden Color on Top

 Don't forget to brush the top of the pain au chocolat with egg wash before putting them in the oven.
-This step helps give that lovely golden color when they finish baking.
+This step helps give them that lovely golden color when they finish baking.
 I also decided to sprinkle turbinado sugar on top, which I thought added a nice touch.
-You can omit the sugar though if you prefer not to add it.
+You can omit the sugar if you prefer not to add it.